UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-directed-edges-functions.lagda.md

 ## Idea

-Given a directed edge `α` between functions `f g : A → B` and a simplicial edge `β` of functions `f' g' : B → C`, we may
+Given a directed edge `α` between functions `f g : A → B` and a directed edge `β` of functions `f' g' : B → C`, we may
 {{#concept "horizontally compose" Disambiguation="directed edges of functions" Agda=horizontal-comp-simplicial-hom}}
 them to obtain a directed edge of functions `f' ∘ f →▵ g' ∘ g`.
 The horizontal